 - Any other care for issues and concerns related to being transgender and/or gender non-binary.

 - Letters of support for hormone therapy and surgery.
+Please allow 4-6 weeks advance notice if you are in need of a letter.

 - Resources and referrals.